 Adults and some of our older teens are also able to serve as Lay Readers.
 Lay Readers read the Old & New Testament lessons and lead the people in the praying of the Psalms and the Prayers of the People.
 During communion, Lay Readers will also serve as Chalice Bearers, serving the holy cup to worshipers as they come forward for communion.

 St. Andrew's Altar Guild is legendary in their faithful service to the Lord and His church.
 For all worship services at the church and other places, they set up the altar and credence table for the Euchraist and also care for vestments and altarware, and much more.

-St. Andrew's music ministry is led by R. Joe Godfrey and Patty DeGraff along with a host of other talented musicians and vocalists.
+St. Andrew's music ministry is led by R. Joe Godfrey along with a host of other talented musicians and vocalists.
 We worship God singing the best of hymnody along with contemporary music.
 Currently we have a need for a few more musicians and vocalists that can play or sing well as part of a team.